What’s happening now?

 Reform of Vocational Education

-Our Schooling Futures, Stronger Together l Whiria Ngā Kura Tūātinitini, the report of the Independent Taskforce on Tomorrow’s Schools, was released on 7 December.
-Submissions, open till 7 April, or any queries, can be emailed to email@example.com.
-Have your say on its recommendations by completing the online survey.
+Our Schooling Futures, Stronger Together l Whiria Ngā Kura Tūātinitini, the report of the Independent Taskforce on Tomorrow’s Schools, was released on 7 December 2018.
+Consultation closed on 7 April 2019 and a report is due to the Minister 28 June 2019.
+For any queries, please email firstname.lastname@example.org.

 The NCEA Review

-Over 16,000 people engaged directly in the NCEA Review, and over a quarter of these responses were from young people.
-We are really pleased with this level of participation.
+Last year over 16,000 people engaged with the NCEA Review, and over a quarter of these responses were from young people.
+With New Zealand’s help, we identified areas where NCEA could be strengthened.

 The Education Work Programme